 - 1. Fires purposely set for instruction and training of fire-fighting personnel, with approval from DEQ (must submit a form to DEQ). - 2.
-Fires set to eliminate a fire hazard and remove dangerous or hazardous materials when there is no other option, and you obtain prior approval from DEQ. - 3.
-Campfires, ceremonial fires, or outdoor fires for non-commercial food preparation. - 4.
-Fires purposely set to forest, crops, or range land to manage forests, crops or wildlife (may require approval from Oklahoma Department of Agriculture, Food and Forestry). - 5.
+Fires set to eliminate a fire hazard and remove dangerous or hazardous materials when there is no other option and you obtain prior approval from DEQ. - 3.
+Campfires, ceremonial fires or outdoor fires for non-commercial food preparation. - 4.
+Fires purposely set to forest, crops or range land to manage forests, crops or wildlife (may require approval from Oklahoma Department of Agriculture, Food and Forestry). - 5.
 Land clearing or right-of-way maintenance. - a.
-In Oklahoma, and Tulsa Counties, an Air Curtain Incinerator (ACI) must be used. - 6.
+In Oklahoma City or Tulsa Metropolitan Statistical Areas (MSAs), an Air Curtain Incinerator (ACI) must be used.
+Counties in the Oklahoma City MSA are Canadian, Cleveland, Grady, Lincoln, Logan, McClain, and Oklahoma.
+Counties in the Tulsa MSA are Creek, Okmulgee, Osage, Pawnee, Rogers, Tulsa, and Wagoner. - 6.
 Burning domestic household waste when no collection/disposal service is available. - 7.
 Burning of hydrocarbons spilled or generated as waste from oil field activities which cannot be feasibly recovered otherwise. - a.
 DEQ must be notified prior to the burn; however, burning hydrocarbons on water or where the residue will wash into waters of the state is prohibited. - 8.
 Disposal of waste hydrocarbons through use of a flare. - 9.
-Burning transported clean lumber, and clean wood waste, yard brush, or material from land clearing operations: - a. using an ACI that has been properly designed and operated to control smoke and particulate matter, if the burning is performed in Oklahoma, or Tulsa County, or - b. without an ACI if the burning is location outside Oklahoma or Tulsa County. - 10.
+Burning transported clean lumber, and clean wood waste, yard brush, or material from land clearing operations: - a. using an ACI that has been properly designed and operated to control smoke and particulate matter, if the burning is performed in the OKC or Tulsa MSA, or - b. without an ACI if the burning is location outside of either MSA. - 10.
 Burning yard brush on the property where it was generated. - 11.
 Burning of the parts of medical marijuana plants exempted from the term "Medical Marijuana Waste" as defined in Oklahoma Statutes at Section 428 of Title 63 of the Oklahoma Medical Marijuana Waste Management Act.

-Permissible open burning must be conducted in accordance with all applicable laws, ordinances, and rules.
+Permissible open burning must be conducted in accordance with all applicable laws, ordinances and rules.
 In all instances, permissible open burning must not create a public nuisance nor are persons conducting the open burning exempt from consequences, damages or injuries resulting from the burn.